Purpose of Internet Service

 Access to the Internet

 The goal of the Hunterdon County Library is to provide information, materials and services to meet the wide range of needs of all of its patrons.
-Access to all Internet materials, services and facilities will be provided to all patrons.
-Internet stations located in the Youth Services Department are reserved for use by children ages 17 and under.
-Adults accompanying children may assist them at the child's computer.
+Access to all Internet materials, services and facilities will be provided to all patrons at public Internet stations as well as through wireless access.
+Public Internet stations located in the Youth Services Department are reserved exclusively for use by children ages 17 and under.
+Adults accompanying children may assist them at the child’s computer.
 Parents are encouraged to discuss the use of the Internet with their children and to review the ways that their children use it.